tmarsteel/coding-bash/docs/git-subcommands.md

 Finds the commits between the remote default branch and HEAD.
 Combines them into one commit with the message as the eldest and gives you a chance to edit that message (`--edit` flag to `git commit`).
 Then pushes using `--force-with-lease` unless the `--no-push` flag is given.

+If you also specify the `--rebase` flag, the squashed commit will be based on the most recent upstream of the default branch.

+For example, consider this commit history:

+          o--o--o--C
+         /
+     o--A--o--B

+If you now run `git squash`, the commits A^1..C will be squashed, resulting in this tree:

+         C'
+        /
+    o--A--o--B

+If, instead, you run `git squash --rebase`, the diff A^..C will be commited onto A, resultin in this tree:

+               C'
+              /
+    o--A--o--B